Atlas Bar is Art Deco Bar

 There was a huge influence of Art Decoratifs and the emerging Modernist movement.
 Now we recognize it as Art Deco.
 Bold geometric forms and bright colors mixed with exotic styles of China, Japan, India, and Persia.
 New materials like aluminum and chrome were also presented.
 They were discovered before, but not used that much.
 Buildings got a lot of details and handmade ornaments.

 A lot of projects in Art Deco were a win-win situation.
 That goes for dynamic collaborations between architects, painters, sculptors, and designers.
 This movement had an impact also on fashion.
 And I must admit, it was neat.

-Anyway, Vivi found a building that was built in Art Deco style.
-She took me there for a date and when we entered the building, I saw one of the greatest looking bars ever — Atlas Bar.
+Anyway, Vivi found a building that was built in Art Deco style – Parkview Square Plaza.
+She took me there for a date and when we entered the building, I saw one of the greatest looking bars ever — Atlas Bar Singapore.
 When I saw the outline of the building, it took me away.
 The outside of it is really appealing, and my camera was that day on fire.
 But the inside… O, my god!
-Details everywhere, the absolute perfection.
-It was like you stepped right back in 1920.
+Details everywhere, absolute perfection.
+It is like you stepped right back in 1920.
 The era of unbridled fun and good music.